Founder - Chan Patel

 Chan Patel is Chairman, Chief Executive Officer and President of State Bank of Texas.
 Chan also is an owner and/or partner in several hotel operations in Texas.
 Born in India in 1945, he became a US citizen in 1965 and has been an active owner and operator of hotels since 1976.
 He holds a Bachelor of Science Degree in Engineering from Bombay University, a Masters of Science Degree in Industrial Engineering from Stanford University and a Masters of Science Degree in Management Science from John Hopkins University.
 He is founding Chairman of the Indo-American Chamber of Commerce and is an active member of many religious and community associations and organizations.

-> - Sushil Patel [Director, Executive Vice President, Chief Lending Officer]
+- Sushil Patel [Director, President]

-> Residence: Irving, Texas
+Residence: Irving, Texas

 Sushil Patel is Executive Vice President and Chief Lending Officer at State Bank of Texas.
 He joined the bank in 2004 and has served on the Board of Directors since 2000.
 Prior to joining State Bank of Texas, Sushil worked as Senior Analyst at Bank of America Securities in the Global Corporate & Investment Bank.
 At BAS, he helped raise capital for Media and Telecom companies in the equity, high yield and high-grade debt markets.
 He holds a B.B.A. in Finance from the University of Texas at Austin and an M.B.A. from the University of Chicago Graduate School of Business.
 In addition to his work in banking, Sushil, through various family interests, operates and develops hotels in Manhattan, other boroughs of New York City and throughout the Dallas/Ft.
 Worth Metroplex.